mynofapjourney/mynofapjourney.github.io/README.md

 Now I am feeling sleepy, and I really am thinking of how important it is to develop personality, and also, what is my personality, anyway?
 I am confused about my goals in life.

 Take care, all who read this.
 Have a great day.

+# Day 8 - Friday, June 9, 2023
+Hello world.
+Back at work today.
+It would be sufficient to put in just a few hours today.
+Let me see how motivated I am.

+Tomorrow I am helping out as a waiter in a party.
+That might be fun - let's see.

+My legs are tired after all the sports yesterday.
+Need to take it easy today.